 - Pneumonia.
 While pneumonia in and of itself is exceedingly dangerous, there are a number of issues the elderly are far more prone to develop as well, such as meningitis and blood infections.
 The CDC recommends two vaccines for older adults to protect against pneumococcal disease, given one year apart – and yet, as few as 18% of seniors have historically received both shots.

 - Shingles.
 With a new shingles vaccine now available (Shingrix), it’s recommended that all seniors – even people originally vaccinated utilizing the previous version, Zostavax – get immunized.
 Two doses are needed, given 6 months apart, and the subsequent benefit is a better than 90% protection rate from the disease.

 - TDaP.
 Guarding against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is especially important for older adults spending time with babies under one year of age, as these diseases can be life-threatening in infants.

 Although no vaccine is 100% effective, they are able to drastically reduce the chance of contracting illness, and even if an illness such as the flu or shingles does occur, it is frequently less severe for individuals who have been immunized.

-Anthem Home Care’s professional caregivers are always available to provide transportation and accompaniment for older adults to get vaccinations, and can help in a variety of different ways to ensure optimal health and wellbeing.
-Email or call us at 361-643-2323 to get started on increasing quality of life for a senior you love with our top-rated home health providers in Corpus Christi!
+As one of the most trusted Portland home care agencies serving many Portland area communities, Anthem Home Care’s professional caregivers are always available to provide transportation and accompaniment for older adults to get vaccinations, and can help in a variety of different ways to ensure optimal health and wellbeing.
+Email or call us at 361-643-2323 to get started on increasing quality of life for a senior you love with our top-rated home care services in Portland and the surrounding areas!